kaityo256/tp_scheduler/README.md

 ## Summary

-This is a sample code for trivial parallelization scheduler.
+This is a sample code for a trivial parallelization scheduler.
 Trivial parallelization, aka, embarrassingly parallelization is a basic technique to utilize the computational power of parallel machine.

-There are two kinds of tirivial parallelization.
-One is the parallelization on the parameter space.
+There are two kinds of trivial parallelization.
+One is the parallelization of the parameter space.
 Suppose we study the temperature dependence of something.
-If the simulations at the different temperatures are independent each other, they can be performed simultaneously.
-The other is the parallelizationon the sampling space.
-We usually perform the simulation with same parameters but with different seed in order to estimate error bars.
-Of cource the runs with different seeds can be performed simultaneously.
+If the simulations at different temperatures are independent of each other, they can be performed simultaneously.
+The other is the parallelization of the sampling space.
+We usually perform the simulation with the same parameters but with different seed to estimate error bars.
+Of course, the runs with different seeds can be performed simultaneously.

 This scheduler adopts two kinds of trivial parallelization simultaneously.
 Namely, we divide the processes into several groups and assign different tasks to each group.

 Suppose we have 20 processes.
 We divide them into five groups by using `MPI_Comm_split`.

 ```txt
 0 1 2 3 | 4 5 6 7 | 8 9 10 11 | 12 13 14 15 | 16 17 18 19
 ```

-A different group has different color.
-The four processes in a group are used for sampling, i.e., they perform simulations with same parameters but with different seeds.
+A different group has a different color.
+The four processes in a group are used for sampling, i.e., they perform simulations with the same parameters but with different seeds.
 Then we can estimate the error bars.

 Different colors are used for parallelization on the parameter space.
 For example, we want to perform simulations at 20 temperature points.
 Then the temperatures are divided into five groups.
 Each temperature group is assigned to each process group.